hannah-earley/hannah-earley/README.md

 ### Hi!

-I'm William Earley, a PhD student at the University of Cambridge 🎓!
+I'm (Dr!)
+William Earley, a researcher in unconventional forms of computation!

 You can find more about me and what I'm involved in at: